Produce high-quality learning videos quickly and easily.

 |

 For your learning video concept, we have created a template that you can either fill out digitally or print out and write your notes in.
-In the template, you will find the W-questions listed above with examples and plenty of space for your entries.
+In the template, you will find the W-questions mentioned above, along with examples and plenty of space for your entries.

 Step 2: Create a cheat sheet for the shoot

 During the video shoot, you might feel a bit nervous or forget what you wanted to say.
-A little cheat sheet can help here, which you can prepare in about 15 minutes for your shoot.
-During the recording itself, you shouldn't look at the cheat sheet, but it helps you in advance to orient yourself and plan your recording.
+A small cheat sheet can help you, which you can prepare in about 15 minutes for your shoot.
+Of course, during the recording itself, you shouldn't look at the cheat sheet, but it will help you beforehand to get oriented and plan your recording.

-We have created sample cheat sheets for you and a few tips on how to best prepare your notes for the video shoot.
+We have created sample cheat sheets for you and provided some tips on how to best design your notes for the video shoot.

-Step 3: Prepare the technology for the shoot
+Step 3: Prepare the equipment for the shoot

-In addition to the content planning for your video shoot, you should also think ahead about the technical equipment.
-For quick, simple e-learning videos, a modern smartphone is sufficient – provided you pay attention to a few basic things like a stable surface.
+In addition to planning the content for your video shoot, you should already think about the technical equipment in advance.
+For quick, simple e-learning videos, a modern smartphone is sufficient – as long as you pay attention to a few basic things like a stable surface.

-You can upgrade your smartphone with some smaller technical devices and thus achieve professional video quality for little money, e.g., by using an external microphone, tripod, or extension cable.
-Our recommendations for a rather tight budget are summarized in our blink.it Kit for download.
+You can enhance the smartphone with some smaller technical devices and thus produce professional video quality for little money, e.g. with an external microphone, tripod, or extension cable.

 2. The video shoot